doriordan / skuber 2.6.8

 • Comprehensive support for Kubernetes API model represented as Scala case classes

-• Full support for converting resources between the case class and standard JSON representations
+• Full support mapping between the model and the required Kubernetes JSON representations for the API

 • Client API for creating, reading, updating, removing, listing and watching resources on a Kubernetes cluster